ThisIsNotANamepng/School-Website/ForFutureDevelopers.md

 One of the goals of this project was to make it as accessible as possible, so I decided to add dyslexia, autism, and color blindness-specific css pages.
 The buttons that change this are in the sidebar.
 When a button is clicked, a js script runs which changes which stylesheet is used.
 The button ids are the first word of the condition lowercase.
 For example, the button that is "Dyslexia-Friendly" is shortened to 'dyslexia' for it's id.
 The javascript that runs is in script.js (see more in the script.js section)

 #### Dyslexia-Friendly
-For a site sensitive to dyslexia, I my researched uncovered that
+For a site sensitive to dyslexia, I my researched uncovered that certain fonts and a larger text size made it easier for people with dyslexia to read.
+I added this as a style option, along with various color blindness syndromes

 ## livesearch.php
 livesearch.php is the php file that sorts through the xml database and returns the results.